kwurst/CS-135/Syllabus.md

 Our goal is to help students during a time of need to stay in school and make progress toward a degree.
 An award is intended to be a major step for the student in the return to financial stability.

 How to Apply for Emergency Funds:  Visit the Dean of Students Office, located on the third floor of the Student Center, Room 344, or call (508) 929-8077.

+### Food Assistance for Those in Need

+Thea’s Pantry provides food and other essentials to students, staff, and faculty in need.
+The pantry is located in the Student Center on the 3rd Floor, Room 345.
+It provides a confidential service for those in need.
+The only requirement for making use of the pantry is possession of a WSU OneCard.
+Additional information and hours of operation can be found online at [https://www.worcester.edu/Theas-Pantry/](https://www.worcester.edu/Theas-Pantry/).

+In addition, the Division of Graduate and Continuing Education (DGCE) provides an informal “pop up” food pantry for those in need.
+It is located just outside the elevator on the 4th Floor of the Administration Building.

 ### LASC (Liberal Arts and Sciences Curriculum)